Myers v. United States

 Myers v.
-United States, 272 U.S. 52 (1926), was a United States Supreme Court decision ruling that the President's exclusive power to remove executive branch officials is vested in the Office of the Presidency by Article Two of the United States Constitution, and the Take Care Clause generally limits Congress from restricting this power.
+United States, 272 U.S. 52 (1926), was a United States Supreme Court decision ruling that the president's exclusive power to remove executive branch officials is vested in the Office of the Presidency by Article Two of the United States Constitution, and the Take Care Clause generally limits Congress from restricting this power.

 Myers was the first Supreme Court case to invalidate a federal law for violating the separation of powers by allowing Congress to "participate in the exercise of [the removal power]".
-The Taft Court's broad view of the President's "constitutional duty of seeing that the laws be faithfully executed" was limited in subsequent decisions to "purely executive" offices.
+In dissent, Justices James Clark McReynolds and Louis Brandeis argued that the framers deliberately limited executive power and pointed to longstanding congressional restrictions on the President's removal authority that had received tacit acceptance from both the executive branch and the Supreme Court.
+The Taft Court's broad view of the president's "constitutional duty of seeing that the laws be faithfully executed" was soon thereafter limited in Humphrey's Executor v.
+United States (1935) to "purely executive" offices.

 In Seila Law LLC v.
-Consumer Financial Protection Bureau (2020), the Supreme Court interpreted Humphrey's as recognizing an exception for independent (multimember, non-partisan) agencies, and reaffirming the core holding of Myers that the President generally has an unencumbered removal power.
+Consumer Financial Protection Bureau (2020), the Roberts Court reaffirmed the core holding of Myers that the president generally has an unencumbered removal power.